 The photo was cut short, so I don’t know the original person who thought of this idea.

-I’m not sure how I never thought of this before for writing since I already do this for editing.
+I’m not sure how I never thought of this before for writing since I already do something similar for editing.
 While editing, I write three exclamation marks (!!!) in the comments if I need to look something up in The Chicago Manual of Style or double check something for consistency later.
 After I edit all the way through, I go back through those comments one by one to make sure I got everything.
 It’s a quick way to find all my notes.

 Hopefully this idea helps you the next time you forget a word or don’t know what to name something.